Patient Update Regarding COVID-19’s Impact on Our Operations

 Dear Apple Healthcare Family,

-Our clinic has been evaluating the current health concerns regarding COVID-19.
+Our clinic continues to evaluate current health concerns regarding COVID-19.
 We want to reassure our valued patients that we are taking steps to ensure the safety of you and our community.
 Your health is our top priority.

 First, we are keeping up to date with the local and regional COVID-19 situation by regularly monitoring information sent out by the CDC, World Health Organization Situation Reports, and our state and local health departments.